Follow these steps to remove blood stains from acetate, burlap, fiberglass, rayon, rope, silk, triacetate or wool:

 - Treat the stain as soon as possible, as set blood stains can be extremely difficult to remove.

-- Sponge (the method of using light strokes with a dampened pad working outward from the center of the stain) the stain with cold water.
+- Sponge (the method of using light strokes with a dampened pad working outward from the center of the stain) with cold water.

 - If the blood is still wet, this step should remove it.
 If any stain remains, apply a wet spotter and a few drops of ammonia (but do not use ammonia on silk and wool).